St Patrick died on March 17, 461 AD.

 There are a few reasons for wearing green on this most anticipated of holidays, but the most important choice is where will you celebrate?

-At the end of the day, it doesn’t matter where you are.
-According to records, the first St Patrick’s Day was actually held in America in 1601.
+At the end of the day, it doesn’t matter where you are in the world.
+According to records, the first St Patrick’s Day celebration was actually held in America in 1601.
 But if you want to go big, you need to celebrate in Ireland alongside the locals.

-Heading to Ireland’s capital is a no-brainer.
-While the main parade will take place on the 17th March, you can get the most out of the celebration by coming a few days before when some smaller events begin.
+Heading to Ireland’s capital is a no-brainer when thinking about where to celebrate St Patrick’s day in Ireland.
+While the main parade will take place on the 17th March, you can get the most out of the celebration by coming a few days before and touring Dublin when some smaller events begin.

 Basically, if you're looking for an all-out party, head to Dublin.

-A modern-day celebration with a medieval spin.
-If grand castles and medieval architecture are your thing (as well as big parties and lots of Guinness), then Kilkenny might just be the choice for you.
+A modern-day celebration with a mediaeval spin.
+If grand castles and mediaeval architecture are your thing (as well as big parties and lots of Guinness), then Kilkenny might just be the choice for you this St Patrick’s Day.

 Kilkenny prides itself on its days-long epic celebration of St Patrick’s Festival Kilkenny.
 In 2022, the festival went for 6 days and welcomed over 100,000 people.
-In 2023, you can join in on their 5 days of fun and entertainment in the medieval city.
+In 2024, you can join in on their 4 days of fun and entertainment in the mediaeval city.

-Dingle’s St Patrick’s claim to fame is that they get going earlier than anyone on that fated date 17th March.
-Surrounded by stunning seaside cliffs, beautiful beaches and those emerald green hills, Dingle is a stunning place to celebrate... even at 6am.
+Dingle’s St Patrick’s claim to fame is that they get going earlier than anyone on that fateful date 17th March.
+Surrounded by stunning seaside cliffs, beautiful beaches and those emerald green hills, Dingle Peninsula is a stunning place to celebrate St Patrick’s Day in Ireland... even at 6am.
 Yes, they start that early on the date in question, so make sure you get a good night’s sleep before (and after).

 The Dingle Fife and Drum Band start off the day strong by marching through the streets.
 It’s the wake-up call you didn’t know you needed.
 And once you’ve had your fill of entertainment, head on inside to any of the pubs for a pint or two.